Diffusion Is Directional Non-random Passive None Of The Above

 • Driven by Entropy: Diffusion is driven by the tendency of systems to increase their entropy, or disorder.
 A system with a localized concentration of a substance has lower entropy than a system where the substance is evenly distributed.
 Diffusion increases the entropy of the system by spreading the substance out.

-Therefore, diffusion is a passive process, meaning it does not require the input of energy from an external source.
+Which means, diffusion is a passive process, meaning it does not require the input of energy from an external source.

 Facilitated Diffusion